Skip to content

 Collections UI from PDQ InventoryCollections UI from PDQ Inventory

-Use filters for operating system (OS), OS version, installed application, and more to compile collections that stay up to date automatically when inventory changes.
+Use filters for operating system, OS version, installed application, and more to compile collections or groups that stay up to date automatically when inventory changes.

-Populate collections manually to target machines based on your own relevant criteria, such as department.
+Populate collections or groups manually to target machines based on your own relevant criteria, such as department or location.

 Patch management for remote devices